betagouv/etabli/README.md

 - `CC_DOCKERFILE`: [TO_DEFINE] _(should be `Dockerfile.prod.clevercloud` for the production environment and `Dockerfile.dev.clevercloud` for the development one.
 It's used during the build stage on the Clever Cloud side)_
 - `CC_DOCKER_EXPOSED_HTTP_PORT`: `3000` _(it tells to Clever Cloud the port we are listening on)_
 - `PORT`: `3000` _(since Clever Cloud has a default value for this variable we have to override it)_
+- `NODE_OPTIONS`: `--max-old-space-size=1536` _(since we do some exports that fetch the whole database with post-processing, we expliticly tells Node.js our memory capacity (in this case we have 2 GB, but minus a few for Docker memory usage and minus the free memory to allocate))_
 - `APP_MODE`: `prod` _(can be `dev` in case you would like to deploy a development environment)_
 - `DATABASE_URL`: `$POSTGRESQL_ADDON_URI` _(you must copy/paste the value provided by Clever Cloud into `$POSTGRESQL_ADDON_URI`, and note you must add as query parameter `sslmode=prefer`)_
 - `MAINTENANCE_API_KEY`: [SECRET] _(random string that can be generated with `openssl rand -base64 32`.
 Note this is needed to perform maintenance through dedicated API endpoints)_